mecc-monash/rbc/sensing_tutorial.md

 Once downloaded, copy the following code and paste it in the ```code goes here``` section.

+Read through the code below, along with the comments, and see if you can reason about how the code works.

 ```C++
 void setup() {
   Serial.begin(9600);